Housing

 Permanent housing is available for clients in need of a safe, secure, and affordable place to live.
 Clients are given the support, encouragement, and guidance needed for wherever they are on their journey of recovery.

-Housing for 7 male individuals (shared room) rent is based on income (30%).
+Housing for 7 male individuals (shared room).
 All utilities are included.
+Monthly rent is $250.00.

 “Beckett House is my home, I feel proud of it.
 We all work together to keep it nice.
 We have a place to receive visitors and we are able to cook fresh and warm meals.”